-At the most fundamental level, some might thing this decision entails a logical assessment of facts.
-In reality, the decision is as likely, if not more likely, to be based on an emotional factor – self esteem.
+At the most fundamental level, some might think this decision entails a logical assessment of facts.
+In reality, the decision is likely, if not more likely, to be based on an emotional factor – self esteem.

 When a commander orders a crew out of a building before the fire is out it is the admission of failure (LOSER – BOO!).
 The fire has won.
 The commander has lost.

 Crews inside aren’t going to be very happy with the order to withdraw either.
 In fact, in nearly every single case where commanders have told me they ordered crews out of a structure fire it was met with resistance – “Give us just a few more minutes, we’ve almost got it.”
 Why?
 Self esteem of the crew.
 They’re very self worth is being called into question when the commander orders a withdrawal.

 Set realistic expectations about outcomes, keep track of time, and stand ready to order a withdraw if the incident is not progressing to expectations.
 Talk with crews, in advance of an incident about how the decision to go defensive will make everyone feel.
 It is important to flush these feelings out and get firefighters talking about it.
 Discuss and obtain an agreement that safety trumps self-esteem in decision making.
 Practice the process of transitioning from offensive to defensive.
 It will be much easier to do in real life if it has been practiced.

 - How does it make you feel to transition tactics from offensive to defensive?

 - Have you discussed the importance of safety over self-esteem in decision making with your crew?